 This workshop provides an overview of how to access and use the Site Editor and Template Editor.
-The Site Editor is a new feature that allows block editor users to build their entire site with blocks, including using a few new theme blocks and customising it using a new styling system.
-The Template Editor is a feature that allows block editor users to edit and create templates that a page or post uses.
+The Site Editor allows block editor users to build their entire site with blocks.
+The Template Editor lets you edit, create and assign templates to individual posts and pages.

 - Managing templates, template parts and global styles via the Site Editor.

 - Editing, creating and assigning templates to individual posts and pages via the Template Editor.

 - Why don’t you need access to the Customizer anymore?

 - What is the difference between the Site Editor and Template Editor?

 Hi, and welcome to Learn WordPress.
 Today we are going to take a closer look at the Site Editor and Template Editor.
 If you have installed a block theme, such as Twenty Twenty-Two, you will notice that the Customizer has disappeared.
 But when you make your way to Appearance, you will see an option, namely the Editor, and when you click on the Editor, you will be taken to the Site Editor, where you are able to modify templates, template parts and also customise the style of your entire site.
 The Site Editor provides a Template List View, as you will see on the left, allowing users to navigate between Site, Templates and all the different Template Parts.
 This is an important piece of the Site Editor puzzle; you will essentially be able to edit the design of your entire site.